francomanca93/Data-Visualization/README.md

 1. The folder **plot_a_line_graph**:
     - I created simple plots with Matplotlib.
-    - Contain three files.
-One jupyter notebook files and two python scripts.
+    - Contain two python scripts.

 2. The folder **random_walks**:
     - I used a scatter plot to explore random walks.